harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/replace.rst

 2. *OldVault* submits a replacement request, indicating how much BTC is to be migrated by calling the :ref:`requestReplace` function.

-   * *OldVault* is required to lock some amount of ONE collateral (``ReplaceGriefingCollateral``) as griefing protection, to prevent *OldVault* from holding *NewVault*'s ONE collateral locked in the BTC Parachain without ever finalizing the redeem protocol (transfer of BTC).
+   * *OldVault* is required to lock some amount of ONE collateral (``ReplaceGriefingCollateral``) as griefing protection, to prevent *OldVault* from holding *NewVault*'s ONE collateral locked in the BTC Bridge without ever finalizing the redeem protocol (transfer of BTC).

 3. Optional: If an *OldVault* has changed its mind or can't find a *NewVault* to replace it, it can call the :ref:`withdrawReplaceRequest` function to invalidate its request.
 If the request is already accepted (step 4), then this function cannot be invoked.